 Visit the famous valley of Cappadocia

 An intriguing cultural collision between Europe and Asia, Turkey’s epic historical tales and magical landscapes have fascinated travellers for years.
 Come with us as we capture the essence of its archaeological and cultural heritage, meet friendly people and uncover its fascinating history.
 Starting and finishing in Istanbul, our 9-night adventure will be a ‘full on’ and rewarding trip!

 Welcome to Turkey!
-Upon arrival we will transfer to our hotel of which you will catch the first glimpses of this fascinating city where the continents meet!
+Upon arrival we will transfer to our hotel and at this time we will catch the first glimpses of this fascinating city where the continents meet!

 After check in we will meet for our Welcome Drink followed by dinner in the hotel.

 After breakfast we begin our day of exploration in fascinating Istanbul.

 We begin at the remains of the Hippodrome, once decorated with marble statuary and columns.
 In its heyday it was the site of chariot races and the focal point of the city’s civic life.
 The remains of some of its walls are still visible as is an obelisk brought from Egypt in 390 AD by Theodosius I.